All Episodes

 And all of this is totally ignored because her name was leaked, and that's how people know this.

-Now this is this is a clever, clever attempt to try to spin this.
+Now, this is a clever, clever attempt to try to spin this.

-As she didn't do anything wrong.
+She didn't do anything wrong.

 Why, it's perfectly normal for an American and a CIA agent to contribute and want to contribute to the Gore campaign.

-That's Patriotism.
+That's patriotism.

 This is patriotism, folks.